datastax/release-notes/OpsCenter_6.8_Release_Notes.md

-# Release notes for OpsCenter 6.8.4
+# Release notes for OpsCenter

+## OpsCenter 6.8.5

+* Fixed a problem preventing point in time restores using a snapshot on a destination.
+(OPSC-16739)

 ## OpsCenter 6.8.4